cheng81/Android-Bluetooth-Simulator/README.md

 Then, depending on your needs, when you want to deploy the application on an actual device, you will need to delete or comment the `SetContext` call (as this will not compile, since it is not part of the android bluetooth api, but just a custom call for the simulator) and delete and re-import all the bluetooth stuff (this time using the `android.bluetooth` classes).

 I hope this will be useful for somebody, I know that it implements just a subset of the API and it is not possible to put into play different devices than the emulators themselves, but until we got something in the android emulator itself, this is what we got :D

+## Adding dummy devices

+You can add dummy devices to the server, so that you can check if the discovery phase works.
+This involves communicating directly with the bluetooth emulator server, which accept text-based command.

+First of all, fire up a terminal and telnet to localhost, port 8199:

+	telnet localhost 8199

+when the terminal prompt, use the following syntax:

+	0]tcp.address=10.0.2.2&not.android.emulator=true&bt.address=<address>&device.name=<name>]

+e.g. :

+	0]tcp.address=10.0.2.2&not.android.emulator=true&bt.address=00:11:22:AA:BB:CC&device.name=Dummy1]

+In general, the bluetooth emulator server accepts commands on the form:

+	<command.identifier>]<param.name>=<param.value>&...]

+Another useful command is the discovery one, if you want to know which devices are listed in the server, telnet and enter:

+	2]]

+then the list of the devices and relative registered services will appear.